SimaoAbranches/Elementos_project/Project1/docs/task4_clustering.md

 ## Mean weight change per cluster

-After the clustering I checked the average of the target per cluster (this was just for interpretation, the target was not used in the clustering itself):
+After the clustering we checked the average of the target per cluster (this was just for interpretation, the target was not used in the clustering itself):